juninhocruzg3/juninhocruzg3/MyCV.md

 ---

 <p align="justify"><i>
-    Experienced computer engineer with 9 years of expertise in full-stack development, specializing in Angular and NodeJS, with experience in building and scaling software solutions, enabling teams, and collaborating with stakeholders.
-Became a Rockstar Developer at Critical Techworks colaborating to the software development for BMW Group since January 2024.
+    Computer engineer with 9 years of expertise in full-stack development, specialized in Angular and NodeJS, with experience in building and scaling software solutions, enabling teams, and collaborating with stakeholders.
+Became a Rockstar Developer at Critical Techworks (BMW Group) in January 2024.
 Co-founder of Akiry Media, a Brazilian startup that operated from 2016 to 2023 focused on provide multimedia streaming technology to content creators.
 Built from scratch the MVP of See Energy, a promising platform of energy intelligence in Brazil, and contributed to the Requirements-Based Energy Use Performance Metric to rank the energy consumption of Brazilian companies.
-Driven by the challenge of transforming domain complexity into maintainable, meaningful software through collaboration.
+Proactive, driven by the challenge of transforming domain complexity into maintainable, meaningful software through collaboration.
 Continuously learning and staying up-to-date with the latest development technologies, passionate about sharing knowledge and teaching.
 </i></p>

 ---